shipleydm/IS7024_Project/README.md

 We will be making a movie search application.
 Users can search for a movie and see its poster along with additional details about the movie like cast, director, and ratings.
 We'll also allow the users to see a trending list of popular movies.

 ### Purpose
-The web application is to provide users with the ability to search for a movie information.
+The web application is to provide users with the ability to search for movie information.
 They might be a cinephile and want to find information related to different movies or want to get ideas of what to watch next.

 ### Scope
-The details of the movie that will be provided will include:
+The details of the movie that will be provided will include, but are not limited to:
 - Title
 - Year
 - Director(s)